Enderer/aho.js/README.md

 # Aho.js
-This is a node module can be used to find matching patterns in a string.
+Aho.js is a node module that can be used to find matching patterns in a string.
 It is useful for scenarios where you need to search a string for known patterns when the number of possible patterns is very large.
-It uses the algorithm origionally described in the paper [Efficient String Matching - An Aid to Bibliographic Search](https://github.com/tpn/pdfs/blob/master/Efficient%20String%20Matching%20-%20An%20Aid%20to%20Bibliographic%20Search%20-%20Aho-Corasick%20(1975).pdf) by Alfred Aho and Margaret Corasick.
+It uses the algorithm originally described in the paper [Efficient String Matching - An Aid to Bibliographic Search](https://github.com/tpn/pdfs/blob/master/Efficient%20String%20Matching%20-%20An%20Aid%20to%20Bibliographic%20Search%20-%20Aho-Corasick%20(1975).pdf) by Alfred Aho and Margaret Corasick.

 ## Install
 ```